DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-check-how-quickly-courses-are-filling-up.md

 ## What we changed

-### Removed the link to the HESA export from the application data export page
+### Updated the reports landing page

-Currently, the application data export page has a link to the Higher Education Statistics Agency (HESA) export.

-But now the HESA export is accessible directly from the reports page, so we’ve:
+This page provides links to the:

-- removed the link from the application data export page
+- application data export
-- changed the breadcrumb on the HESA export page
+- HESA export
+- status of active applications report

+If the user belongs to multiple organisations, the status of active applications report will be listed under an h2 heading for each organisation.

 ### Changed the name of the status report